 Current data suggests there are roughly 1.2 million abdominal hernia repairs in the United States each year.
 Out of those, a large portion of them are inguinal repairs, with a smaller minority developing into an incisional hernia.

-- Describe the physiopathology of abdominal wall hernias and their prevention.
+- Describe the pathophysiology of abdominal wall hernias and their prevention.

-- Use component separation techniques and their indicators on complex abdominal wall cases
+- Apply component separation techniques and their indicators on complex abdominal wall cases.

 - Hands On Lab is limited to 10 participants – register now to secure your spot!